LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/form-submission.rst

 .. admonition:: Question

-   Where does a button have to be in order to trigger a form submission?
+   What must be added to a form to enable submission?

 .. admonition:: Question